tsyet12/P-graph/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Install this library.
+Install this library either from the official pypi or from this Github repository:

-## Install a Stable Version
+## Install a Stable Version (pypi)
 ```bat
 pip install
 ```